Treebeard7/pi-in-the-sky/README.md

 - UTILITY/IMUMATHS.H
 - PCA9685.H written by github user lcthums (student modified)

-## Self-evaluation

-Overall, we delivered on primary goals for this project: to build and test fly a manually controlled RC plane.
-In addition, we accomplished many of our bonus objectives like establishing a PID control loop by reading IMU data.
-This progress would not have been possible without strong collaboration and hours of time spent debugging mission-critical bugs.
-Here are a few listed below:

-- Finding a low-latency, long-range communication system: Before settling on the RFD900 radios, we tried using WiFi with ESP32s and even a developed a LPF to read PWM signals sent directly from a normal RC transmitter.
-While we got both methods to work, we went with the RFD900s due to their low-latency and higher range resolution.
-- Powering the air system: Powering the numerous air-side modules: the raspberry pi, servo driver and servos, and RFD900, arduino nano, and BNO055 required a large amount of power that our existing ESC's (Electronic speed controller) BEC (battery elimination circuit - a linear step down converter to 5v) was unable to power the aircraft without browning out.
-We had to use a second BEC and a second battery to ensure the system had adequte power margin to sustain flight if every single servo moved at once.
-- Getting sensor-fused IMU data: We were unable to connect the BNO055 directly to the Pi via I2C since the Pi's I2C hardware does not support clock stretching.
-We had to include an Arduino Nano intermediary, and write a SPI protocol for communicating between the Pi and Nano.

 ## Photos

 Check out our photos in the "images" folder.
 They are from our test flight!
 We took a video of the flight, but took some screenshots of the video to put up on Github.
 Contact us if you want more footage!